 - It's Personal: It becomes increasingly obvious that his conflict with Law has gotten to this point, at least on his side.
 Seeing as Law's actions caused the deaths of two loyal subordinates (one of whom who had been with Doflamingo longer than any other), and forced him into a Sadistic Choice where he would have either been hunted down by the Admirals or by Kaido of the Four Emperors, it's to be expected.

 - And it's becoming obvious that it's personal from both sides, with Law wanting revenge from a yet unspecified event 13 years ago.

 - Just Between You and Me: He seems very fond of sharing his beliefs or relevant information with opponents.

 - Ki Attacks: He has awakened Armament Haki and Supreme King Haki.

 - Kick the Dog: Forced Atmos to murder his own crewmates, with Doflamingo cackling all the way.

 - Forcing King Riku to gather all the money of his kingdom, only to have be used a literal puppet to slaughter his own citizens.

-- Knight of Cerebus: He is a significantly more serious threat than the Straw Hats have faced before especially being a former World Noble, made even more threatening when he not only defeats Law, but shoots him possibly to death in front of Luffy and co.
+- Knight of Cerebus: He is a significantly more serious threat than the Straw Hats have faced before especially being a former World Noble, made even more threatening when he not only defeats Law, but shoots him in front of Luffy and co.